We’re called First Round for a reason.

 Is First Round hiring for any internal roles?

-Yes, we are hiring for a Program Director and Demand Generation Director.
+Yes, we are hiring for a Chief of Staff, Demand Generation Director and Associate Technical Recruiter.

 Who are First Round’s limited partners/investors?